redsun-acquisition/sunflare/docs/overview/orchestrator_controllers.md

             current_location = yield from bps.locate(self._motors[motor])
 ```

 Each controller is unique in the experiment it is expected to orchestrate, and the devices involved in such experiments.
-Redsun relies on using type hints to filter out the models we want to control.
+Redsun relies on [PEP 544](https://peps.python.org/pep-0544/) (a.k.a. structural subtyping) to filter out the models we want to control.
 There are two ways to achieve this:

 - by using the built-in `hasattr` function to determine if a `Model` has the required methods to execute an operation;
 - by defining a local `Protocol` with the expected methods and using `isinstance` to check if our `ModelProtocol` respects our custom interface.